Migrate a SQL Server database to Azure

 Choosing IaaS or PaaS

-When evaluating where to migrate your database, you should determine if IaaS or PaaS is more appropriate for you.
+When evaluating where to migrate your database, determine if IaaS or PaaS is more appropriate for you.

 - You are looking to "lift and shift" your database and applications with minimal to no changes.